Room B321 Portland Square,

 University of Plymouth,

-Transtechnology Research is a transdisciplinary research group situated in the Faculty of Arts.
+Transtechnology Research is a transdisciplinary research group situated in the Faculty of Arts and Humanities.
 Its constituency is drawn from historians, philosophers, anthropologists, artists and designers and is led from a historical and theoretical perspective with the objective of understanding science and technology as a manifestation of a range of human desires and cultural imperatives.
 Its aim is to provide a doctoral and post-doctoral environment for researchers who need to undertake academic research informed by their own and others creative practice.
-Its overarching research project concerns the philosophical aspects of science and technology and the history of popular arts.
+Its overarching research project concerns the historical and philosophical aspects of science and technology and the popular arts.

-In this context it is leading a three year research project funded under the HERA JRP call ‘Humanities as a Source of Creativity and Innovation’ in collaboration with the VU University, Amsterdam, the University of Applied Arts, Vienna, the Eye Film Institute Netherlands and The Netherlands Institute for Sound and Vision.
+In this context Transtechnology Research led a three year research project funded under the HERA JRP call ‘Humanities as a Source of Creativity and Innovation’ in collaboration with the VU University, Amsterdam, the University of Applied Arts, Vienna, the EYE Film Institute Netherlands and The Netherlands Institute for Sound and Vision.
 It also currently holds doctoral and post-doctoral research grants from UK, EU, Brazilian and Portuguese Research Councils.

-Transtechnology Research is a constituent member of the Cognition Institute, Plymouth University, involving a wide consortium of researchers with international recognition in the areas of cognitive science, cognitive neuroscience, computational neuroscience, cognitive robotics, cognitive development and behavioural change in psychology, creative arts and humanities.
-It is also the UK editorial office of Leonardo and the international office of Leonardo Reviews (www.leonardo.info) and Leonardo Reviews Quarterly.
+Transtechnology Research is a constituent member of the Cognition Institute at Plymouth University (http://cognition.plymouth.ac.uk/), involving a wide consortium of researchers with international recognition in the areas of cognitive science, cognitive neuroscience, computational neuroscience, cognitive robotics, cognitive development and behavioural change in psychology, creative arts and humanities.